MLHale/GenCyber-web-content/day2/day2-firewalls-iptables.md

 ## Firewall Rules

 Firewalls are configured using simple `if then` rules.
-In a packet filtering firewall, a rule says: `if source, destination, protocol and service is a match THEN take this action`.
+In a packet filtering firewall, a rule says: `if source, destination, protocol, and service match a pattern THEN take this action`.
 Since there are many rules involved, the order of the rules matters. **A LOT!**

 Rules are evaluated in order, starting with the first one at the top until a first match is discovered.
 If your top rule is very generic, i.e. matches almost every packet, then **none of the later specific rules will ever be evaluated**.
-So it best to start with rules related to specific services that a very little chance of interfering with other rules.
-Also rules that match the majority of your network traffic should be placed higher.
+So it best to start with rules that are the most restrictive (i.e rules that focus on to specific services and have a very small chance of interfering with other rules).
+After ordering by restrictiveness it is then best to order rules according to how well they match the majority of your network traffic.
+This minimizes the number of checks required to find a matching rule.

 Always start firewall configuration with a _whitelisting_ philosophy, where you “Deny by default” and then allow only specific information flows.
 This means, start the firewall configuration by dropping all packets.
 Then add rules to allow specific traffic patterns as required by application needs.